milesccoleman/sylla_bot/README.md

 ### Part II

-_Note: These instructions are for Mac_
+_Note: These instructions are for Mac OS_

 1. Find the [Terminal](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line")
 2. Open Terminal and enter the following command,